 Morning sickness, nausea, and vomiting can be among the first early pregnancy symptoms and signs.
 It typically begins around 4 weeks to 6 weeks into the pregnancy or around the time you miss your period and is one of the most common (and most irritating) parts of early pregnancy.
 Although women may feel as though it will last forever, nausea and vomiting usually go away after the first trimester.

-Unexplained nausea leading to vomiting during the first month or so may mean you are eating far less than you should while also spending more time in the bathroom than you would like.
-It often presents as a set of symptoms that characterize early pregnancy.
-These often include tender breasts, back pain, constipation, and an increased sense of smell.
+It often presents as a set of symptoms that characterize early pregnancy, including tender breasts, back pain, constipation, and an increased sense of smell.
 Unfortunately, constipation and increased sense of smell may make the condition worse.

 Nausea and vomiting may last up until the 16th week of pregnancy in most cases, but this is not a number set in stone.
 There are some women who suffer from nausea for the duration of the pregnancy.

 Morning sickness most likely occurs at the following times: